Drullkus/ThermalSmeltery/README.md

 1. Fork/Clone and run `gradlew [setupDevWorkspace|setupDecompWorkspace] [eclipse|idea]`.
 This process will automatically download all the dependencies and set them up in your workspace.
 2. Open in IDE of your choice.
 3. Add `-Dfml.coreMods.load=cofh.asm.LoadingPlugin` to your launch options.

+##Special Thanks
+*Matthewprenger and tterrag for helping me with my git and gradle derps.